 Friday 3rd April 2020

 Here at HCGA we love using natural materials to make craft!
 Have a go at making your own crowns, bracelets or masks using materials you find during your daily exercise.Enjoy!
 And share your creations with us -we’d love to see them!
 Here is a photo of one of our amazing volunteers helping children, at last summer’s HCGA play scheme, make flower crowns!
 See below for instructions and more examples for inspiration.
-(Some photos sourced from Pinterest).

 Tuesday 7th April 2020